 In the above example, we see a cup with a high handle.
 The handle forms above the old high, rather than below.
 The result of the pattern remains the same where it is a minor breakout higher, but then prices trade sideways on declining volume to form the handle.
 The pattern is confirmed when the market breaks above the highest price of the handle.

 When William O’Neil first identified the cup and handle pattern, the focus was on daily chart time frames.
 Now that charting software has made access to intraday charts easier, variations of this pattern have emerged such that it can be found within intraday chart time frames.

 The intraday pattern operates similarly but concludes more quickly.
 In the Bitcoin example above, we are using a 4-hour chart.
 All of the necessary ingredients are present, including the volume spikes.
-During the retracement portion, you want to see increasing down volume.
-On the rally portion of the cup, you want to see increasing up volume.
+During the retracement portion, you want to see increasing down in volume.
+On the rally portion of the cup, you want to see increasing volume.
 Then, during the formation of the handle, trading volume will ideally shrink as both buyers and sellers are shaken out.